discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 ---
-title: Using uv to manage environment for a Python Shiny app and set up a GitHub action to publish it to Posit Connect
+title: Using uv to manage environment for a Python Shiny app and setting up a GitHub action to publish it to Posit Connect
 author: novica
 date: '2024-09-21'